Anwen747/weatherbit-weather-card/README.md

     entity_summary_5: sensor.wbit_day6_text
     ~~~~

     **Optional entries** add components to the card.
 Including the sun sensor will provide the next sunrise and sunset times.
-The daytime high and all pop and precip entities require template sensors (see below).<br>
+The daytime high, daily summary, and all pop and precip entities require template sensors (see below).
+There is no daily summary as such for Weatherbit, but you can use this field to place any custom text you'd like at the bottom of
+    the card.
+There is a template sensor example below to show the time the data was last updated.<br><br>
     **Note:** entity_pop_1 to 5 lines must all be included for daily pop (probability of precip) to show in forecast.<br>
     **Note:** entity_pos_1 to 5 lines must all be included for daily precip (forecast amount of precipitation) to show in forecast.

     ~~~~
     entity_sun: sun.sun
+    entity_daily_summary: sensor.wbit_updated
     entity_daytime_high: sensor.wbit_day1_high
     entity_humidity: sensor.weatherbit_humidity
     entity_pop: sensor.wbit_day1_pop